FAWAD-AHMAD-168/Learnify/README.md

 - 🎨 Clean and modern UI with intuitive layout
 - 💡 Engaging hero section with call-to-action
 - 📚 Course highlights and student success stories
-- ✉️ Static contact and subscription form
-- 🧾 Built with semantic HTML, CSS, and JavaScript
+- 🧾 Built with semantic HTML and CSS

 ## 🛠️ Tech Stack